 Where CPUs Make More Sense Than APUs

-And, for those gamers, an APU makes sense.
+And, for those gamers, in a normal market, an APU does sense.

 Who Wins in the Battle of APUs vs. CPUs?